orneirigo/orneirigo/README.md

 <h4 align="center"> I am a 27 years old young woman from Argentina who loves challenges.
 I have done an intensive Full Stack Development Bootcamp focused on Javascript technologies where I was involved in the development of different apps.
 I always want to learn new technologies and skills to exploit them.
 <br>
-Thanks for visiting y profile!
+Thanks for visiting my profile!
 Have a nice day! 😊</h4>

-## :sparkles: Languages and Tools
+## :bulb: Languages and Tools

 <h4 align="left">JavaScript | React | Redux | NodeJS | ExpressJS | Sequelize | PostgreSQL | HTML | CSS | And others</h4>